catamphetamine/webpack-isomorphic-tools/README.md

   // The `alias` parameter corresponds to `resolve.alias`
   // in your Webpack configuration.
   //
-  alias: webpack_configuration.resolve.alias, // is {} by default
+  alias: webpackConfiguration.resolve.alias, // is {} by default

   // if you're using Webpack's `resolve.modulesDirectories`
   // then you should also put them here.
   //
-  // modulesDirectories: webpack_configuration.resolve.modulesDirectories // is ['node_modules'] by default
+  // modulesDirectories: webpackConfiguration.resolve.modulesDirectories // is ['node_modules'] by default

   // here you can define all your asset types
   //